New: Hidden, ISBN: 978-1-68118-355-8 can be ordered now at: https://www.tatepublishing.com/books. available on Amazon books and Barnes&Noble.com.

 ga('create', 'UA-31888805-2', 'auto');

-We are all familiar with Israel's masculine voice.
-It is the voice of her military, the voice the media presents to us whenever they talk about the Middle East.
-Israel's military, her masculine voice, is necessary, essential for her survival in the hostile neighborhood in which she finds herself.
+We are all familiar with Israel's masculine voice: her military, necessary, essential for her survival in the hostile neighborhood in which she finds herself.

 Wouldn't you like to hear Israel's feminine voice?---Just as essential and equally real, the passionate, compassionate, tender voice of Israel's citizens, their humanity, and the excruciatingly painful, all too often tragic sacrifice they make when sending their children to war?